aleksandrskrivickis/comp_1640_idea_collection_system/README.md

 ### Assumptions
       - We store customer's email, whilst in real system we have it readily available

+### Questions answered by a customer
+      - Quality assurance manager
+      - admin features -
+      - Test plan -
+      - Multiple roles -
+      -
 ### Design sketch demonstration to the customer
+      We have proposed two design prototypes (By Niana and Nathalie), Nathalie's design was selected by the team as the most suitable one for demonstration to the custimer: